Degree Works Frequently Asked Questions

 Yes.
 On the Audit tab, click on the Class History link at the top for a printable list of courses taken at UDC as well as transfer courses.
 REMEMBER, this is not your official transcript.

-A Degree Works audit is NOT your academic transcript nor is it an official notification of completion of degree requirements.
-Your transcript is your official college record, whereas, your degree audit is a tool for determining completion of degree requirements.
+A Degree Works audit is NOT your academic transcript, nor is it an official notification of completion of degree requirements.
+Your transcript is your official college record; whereas, your degree audit is a tool for determining completion of degree requirements.
 Official transcripts can be requested from the Office of the Registrar online, by mail, or in person.

 You should consult your academic advisor for a review of your audit.
 Any exception to major, concentration, or certificate requirements should be discussed with the appropriate advisor.
-You may also need to contact the Office of the Registrar.

 o Before you meet with your advisor to discuss registration for an upcoming semester.